TalentLayer/user-docs/faq/KnowledgeBase.md

 ## Can I transfer my tlid?

-If you have a TalentLayer ID, you can transfer it to another user as long as you have not used it to complete a job on a marketplace.
+If you have a TalentLayer ID, you can transfer it to another user, as long as you have not used it for any activity such as creating a service or a proposal on a marketplace.
 Once you have used your TalentLayer ID to complete a job, it becomes locked to your account (SBD) and cannot be transferred.

 ## How to be in the whitelist?